New Jersey Man Pleads Guilty in Heroin Trafficking Conspiracy

-PITTSBURGH, Pa. - A resident of Wallington, New Jersey, pleaded guilty in federal court to a charge of violating the federal narcotics laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH – A resident of Paterson, New Jersey, pleaded guilty in federal court to a charge of violating federal drug laws, United States Attorney Scott W. Brady announced today.

-In connection with the guilty plea, the court was advised that, from in or around February 2009, to on or about May 9, 2011, in the Western District of Pennsylvania and elsewhere, McDaniels conspired to possess with intent to distribute and distribute 100 grams or more of heroin.
+In connection with the guilty plea, the court was advised that from 2013 to September 2017, Aponte conspired with others to possess with intent to distribute and distribute 100 grams or more of heroin.

-Judge McVerry scheduled sentencing for 9:30 a.m. on Sept.
-14, 2012.
-The law provides for a maximum total sentence of not less than 10 years and up to life in prison, a fine of $8,000,000, or both.
+Judge Schwab scheduled sentencing for September 27, 2018 at 10:30 a.m.
+The law provides for a maximum total sentence of not less than 10 years and up to life in prison, a fine of $20 million, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

-Assistant United States Attorney Stephen R. Kaufman is prosecuting this case on behalf of the government.
+Assistant United States Attorneys Cindy K. Chung is prosecuting this case on behalf of the government.